tancredesimonin/vendron-cloud-rest-adapter/INSTALLATION.md

 1. setup your environment variables (check the `.env.example` file with all required configuration variables)

+## Slack app

+The built-in slack logger will send error messages to the channel of your choice. you can enable or disable it through the `SLACK_ENABLE` variable (set to `true` or `false`)

+If you enable it you must first create a slack app in your slack workspace and retrieve the notification url to set the `SLACK_WEBHOOK_URL` env.

+1. go to [slack api dashboard](https://api.slack.com/apps) and select 'Create New App'
+2. follow the instructions
+3. you'll just need the basic informations setup and activate incoming webhooks in > Feature > Incoming Webhooks

 ## If you use scalingo or ssh deployment